When we first started helping Etsy sellers build their WordPress sites, many thought they had to choose between Etsy or their own website.

-In this article, we will show you how to add your Etsy store to WordPress.
+In this article, we will guide you through the easy steps for adding your Etsy store to WordPress.

 Why Add Your Etsy Store in WordPress?